U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-EIA expects that OPEC surplus capacity, which is concentrated in Saudi Arabia, will average 2.3 million bbl/d in 2014 and 3.6 million bbl/d in 2015.
-This build in surplus capacity reflects production cutbacks by some OPEC members adjusting for the higher supply from non-OPEC producers.
-These estimates do not include additional capacity that may be available in Iran but is currently offline because of the effects of U.S. and European Union sanctions on Iran's oil sector.
+EIA expects OPEC surplus crude oil production capacity, which is concentrated in Saudi Arabia, to average 2.0 million bbl/d in 2014 and 2.7 million bbl/d in 2015.
+These surplus capacity projections are 0.2 million bbl/d and 0.8 million bbl/d lower than last month's STEO, respectively.
+The reduction in surplus capacity from last month's STEO mainly reflects increased forecast production from Saudi Arabia.
+These estimates do not include additional capacity that may be available in Iran but is offline because of the effects of U.S. and European Union sanctions on Iran's ability to sell its oil.

 OECD Petroleum Inventories

-EIA estimates that OECD commercial oil inventories totaled 2.58 billion barrels by the end of 2013, equivalent to roughly 55 days of consumption.
-Projected OECD oil inventories rise to 2.61 billion barrels at the end of 2014 and 2.64 billion barrels at the end of 2015.
+EIA estimates that OECD commercial oil inventories totaled 2.55 billion barrels at the end of 2013, equivalent to roughly 55 days of consumption.
+Projected OECD oil inventories rise to 2.60 billion barrels at the end of 2014.

 Crude Oil Prices